HHS-AHRQ/MEPS-workshop/README.md

 #### Exercise 3
-Linking medical conditions to prescribed medicine purchases:
+Linking medical conditions to office-based visits:
-1. National totals:
+1. Overall:
-    - Number of people with PMED purchase for hyperlipidemia
+    - Number of people w office-based visit for COVID
-    - Number of PMED fills for hyperlipidemia
+    - Number of office visits for COVID
-    - PMED expenditures for hyperlipidemia
+    - Expenditures for office visits for COVID
-2. Per-person averages
+2. By age groups:
-    - Average PMED fills for hyperlipidemia
+    - Percent of people with office visit for COVID
-    - Average PMED expendiutures for hyperlipidemia
+    - Average per-person expenditures for office visits for COVID